Do you feel lost as a man?

 Men are often alone in their problems due to old, oppressive cultural beliefs about needing to do everything on their own.
-Largely because of these beliefs, men are more prone to heart attacks, addiction, and depression than women are.
+Largely because of these beliefs, men are more prone to heart attacks, addictions, and depression than women are.
 You deserve to get the help you need and come out of the shadows of isolation.

 How long is this going to take?